 Aqua goes to confront Maleficent, and like the brown-nosing teacher’s pet paladin that she is, she’s swift to play the Disney party line by saying: “It was the power of true love that defeated you!”
 Oh Aqua.
 Aqua, Aqua, Aqua.
 She goes on to claim that darkness could never defeat a heart full of light, and Maleficent reiterates what appears to be Aqua’s running theme for the time being: that light inevitably begets darkness.
 She then teleports away, raising the question of why she was limping to begin with, Aqua rushing at her far too late.
-If you’re paying attention, you’ll notice that Aqua’s tired proselytizing just cost her the information she wanted, and I wonder if that was intentional?
+If you’re paying attention, you’ll notice that Aqua’s tired proselytizing just cost her the information she wanted, and I wonder if that was intentional on the part of the writers?

 Now unsure about her Terra’s actions in the Enchanted Dominion, Aqua talks to him in monologue about how he has to stay strong for her.

 Defeating Maleficent returns the Firestorm Command Style, and also Xehanort Report 6.
 In this report, Xehanort summarizes information I’ve already told you during the KH1 Retrospective, but was never explicitly said in-game: namely, that there are three families of Keyblades, the Light, the Dark, and the Keyblade of People’s Hearts.
 Besides noting that the third only came into existence after the world was shattered by the Keyblade War (which makes sense, since the princesses didn’t exist until then), there is basically nothing new here or even particularly pertinent to BBS in general!
 Arguably Xehanort is talking about the X-Blade when he mentions the Keyblade of People’s Hearts, but honestly, this feels more like Nomura taking the chance to fit in some canon-clarifying interview stuff than it does anything used to enrich the game we’re currently playing!